Copays: 5 Best Practices to Collect From Patients

 5. Help Patients Improve Their Health Insurance Literacy

 Collecting copays depends on health insurance literacy.
-In a nutshell, this term refers to the extent to which patients have the ability and knowledge to understand the intricacies of their healthcare plans.
+In a nutshell, this term refers to the extent to which patients have the ability and knowledge to understand the intricacies of their health insurance plan .

-In fact, our own survey from 2021 found that just 28 percent of insured consumers felt they had a strong understanding of the services covered by their insurance.
+In fact, our own survey from 2021 found that just 28 percent of insured consumers felt they had a strong understanding of the services covered by their health insurance plan.

-Given the number of individuals confused about foundational patient payments terms such as copay, it’s no surprise that medical bills typically lead to frustration for all parties involved.
+Given the number of individuals confused about foundational patient payments terms such as coinsurance, it’s no surprise that medical bills typically lead to frustration for all parties involved.